zenmonkeykstop/qubes-doc.rtd/introduction/faq.rst

 ---------------------------------------------------------------------------------

 This is probably because one of the controllers does not support reset.
-See the `USB Troubleshooting
-guide </doc/usb-troubleshooting/#usb-vm-does-not-boot-after-creating-and-assigning-usb-controllers-to-it>`__.
+See the :ref:`USB Troubleshooting guide <user/troubleshooting/usb-troubleshooting:usb vm does not boot after creating and assigning usb controllers to it>`.

 I assigned a PCI device to a qube, then unassigned it/shut down the qube.
 Why isn’t the device available in dom0?
 -----------------------------------------------------------------------------------------------------------------